-To reopen debate on a Committee recommendation concerning a draft resolution, a draft decision or a proposal to amend the Appendices, a Party must make a motion to reopen debate, another Party must second the motion, and one-third of the Parties present and voting must support the motion (Rule 19.1).
+To reopen debate on a Committee recommendation concerning a draft resolution, a draft decision or a proposal to amend the Appendices, a Party must make a motion to reopen debate, another Party must second the motion, and one-third of the Parties present and voting must support the motion (Rule 21.1.).
 If one-third of the Parties agree, then the Parties may debate the matter again in plenary session.
 The Parties then must vote again - by a two-thirds majority of the Parties present and voting - to adopt the proposal.
-Once the Parties adopt or reject a proposal to amend Appendices I and II in plenary session, they cannot reconsider the matter (Rule 19.2).
+Once the Parties adopt or reject a proposal to amend Appendices I and II in plenary session, they cannot reconsider the matter (Rule 21.2).
 The Rules of Procedure are silent concerning the finality of decisions in plenary session regarding resolutions and decisions.
 Thus, it should be possible, by a simple majority vote to reopen debate on a resolution adopted or rejected in plenary session.

 The Parties may also reopen debate on decisions that are made in plenary session without a recommendation originating from any Committee.
-These decisions can be reopened for debate in plenary session if a Party makes a motion to reopen, another Party seconds the motion, and a two-thirds majority supports the motion (Rules 19.3).
-Only the Party presenting the motion and the seconder may speak in support of the motion and only two Parties may speak against it (Rules 19.3).
+These decisions can be reopened for debate in plenary session if a Party makes a motion to reopen, another Party seconds the motion, and a two-thirds majority supports the motion (Rule 21.3).
+Only the Party presenting the motion and the seconder may speak in support of the motion and only two Parties may speak against it (Rule 21.3).
 If the motion to reopen debate succeeds, then the Parties may debate the matter again.
 The Parties must then vote again - by a two-thirds majority of Parties present and voting - to adopt the draft resolution or other document.

-27. Observers - Under the terms of the Convention, governmental and non-governmental organizations may qualify to be represented at meetings of the Conference by observers (Article XI, paragraph 7, of the Convention).
+28. Observers - Under the terms of the Convention, governmental and non-governmental organizations may qualify to be represented at meetings of the Conference by observers (Article XI, paragraph 7, of the Convention).
 Once properly admitted, observers have "the right to participate but not to vote".
 For observers, the right to participate includes the right to have representatives present at all the sessions of the Committees and in plenary sessions, and the right, subject to time limitations, to contribute to the discussions.
-Observers traditionally have also been allowed to participate in various ad hoc committees and working groups with the permission of the Chair of the committee or group, and provided that there is sufficient seating space in the meeting room (Rule 12.2) The Rules of Procedure provide that the right of participation for observers that is granted by the Conference of the Parties may also be withdrawn by the Conference of the Parties (Rule 2, paragraph 2) if so agreed by one-third of the Parties.
+Observers may also be invited to participate in working groups established by the plenary or by Committee I or II by the Presiding Officer of the session at which the working group is established (Rule 7.3).
+The Presiding Officer shall aim to ensure a fair and balanced representation of delegates and observers with the number of observers not exceeding the number of delegates (Rule 7.3).
+The Rules of Procedure provide that the right of participation for observers that is granted by the Conference of the Parties may also be withdrawn by the Conference of the Parties (Rule 4.2) if so agreed by one-third of the representatives present and voting.